-RME "Donetskteplocomunenergo" has the necessary Environmental Impact Assessment for its activity according to Ukrainian legislation.
+LE "Krymteplocomunenergo" has the necessary Environmental Impact Assessment for its activity according to Ukrainian legislation.
+The text is available in Russian.

-Overall, the project "Rehabilitation of the District Heating System in Donetsk Region" will have a positive effect on environment.
+Overall, the project "Rehabilitation of the District Heating System of Crimea" will have a positive effect on environment.
 Following points will give detailed information on environmental benefits.

-1. Project implementation will allow saving over 15 million Nm3 of natural gas and over 50 thousand ton of coal per year starting from 2009.
-Natural gas and coal are a non-renewable resources and its economy is important.

-2. Project implementation will reduce direct CO_2 emissions from city and regional boilers by 116 thousand tons per year starting from 2009 due to increased boilers efficiencies, achieved through installation of up-to-date boiler equipment, particularly new boilers, CHP units and installation of pre-insulated networks pipes (141 km) instead of existing regular networks pipes.

-3. Due to fuel economy and new environmentally friendlier technologies of fuel combustion, project implementation will reduce emissions of SO_x , NO_x , CO and particulate matter (co-products of combustion).

-4. It is expected that due to a better DH service Donetsk region's population will reduce electricity consumption from electric heaters thus reducing power plants emissions of CO_2 , SO_x , NO_x , CO and particulate matter.
+- 1. Project implementation will allow saving over 21 million Nm3 of natural gas and over 15 thousand ton of fuel oil per year starting from 2010.
+Natural gas and fuel oil are a non-renewable resources and its economy is important. - 2.
+Project implementation will reduce direct CO2 emissions from LE "Krymteplocomunenergo" boilers 83 thousand tons per year starting from 2010 due to increased boilers efficiencies, achieved through installation of up-to-date boiler equipment, particularly new boilers, CHP units and installation of preinsulated networks pipes instead of existing regular networks pipes.
+Landfill gas extraction technology with future utilization of captured landfill gas will be able to reduce CO2 emissions by more than 55 thousand tons per year. - 3.
+Due to fuel economy and new environmentally friendlier technologies of fuel combustion, project implementation will reduce emissions of SO_x, NO_x, CO and particulate matter (co-products of combustion). - 4.
+It is expected that due to a better DH service Crimean population will reduce electricity consumption from electric heaters thus reducing power plants emissions of CO2, SO_x, NO_x, CO and particulate matter. - F.2.

-F.2.
 If environmental impacts are considered significant by the project participants or the host Party, please provide conclusions and all references to supporting documentation of an environmental impact assessment undertaken in accordance with the procedures as required by the host Party: